USFWS/secas/_posts/2025-01-27-New-paper-shows-Virginia-Piedmont-grasslands-are-one-of-the-most-species-rich-habitats-in-the-US.md

 ---
 layout: post
 published: false
-title: Plans for the 2025 Blueprint
+title: New paper shows Virginia Piedmont grasslands are one of the most species rich habitats in the United States
 author: Rua Mordecai, Coordinator for the Southeast Blueprint
 hero:
   name: CaribbeanBlueprintMap_sm.jpg